Hello, HyFlex Learning Community members!

 Our next webinar takes place on Wednesday, January 19, 2022, from 10:00 am to 11:00 am Pacific Time.
 We’ll use this time to discuss multimodal design – transitioning from one mode (face to face) to another mode (asynchronous online).
 Bring your questions and ideas, ready to share.

 If you’d like to participate, register at Eventbrite: https://www.eventbrite.com/e/hyflex-learning-community-gathering-january-2022-registration-240517132217, and you’ll receive an email with a link to the webinar on January 19.

 Next week, our next HyFlex Course Design workshop is happening - each day from January 10-14, 2022.
 This fully online workshop is hosted in our own LMS site, is facilitated by several members of the HLC team, and consists of five 90-minute synchronous sessions throughout the week, supported by online resources and asynchronous discussion activities each day.
 Fully asynchronous participation is also supported.
 For a full description and the opportunity to enroll, visit https://www.hyflexlearning.org/workshops/

 If you'd like information on how to register groups or pay for registration other than with a credit card, please contact us at email@example.com

 Recent Blog Posts

 View the entire blog here: https://www.hyflexlearning.org/blog/ Click from the list below to read each post at the blog site.
-Only HLC members are allowed to post blog comments, but everyone can read any post and associated comments.
+Members of the HyFlex Learning Community (this is you!) are encouraged to post blog comments and interact in the Forums anytime.